Janderson975/LAMP-Stack-Remastered/Vulnerabilities.md

 ## Advanced:
-Forensics 7
+Forensics 7 and 8
 Changed malicious IP tables configuration
 Removed Bind9
-Machine is disconnected from LDAP server
+SSH public key imported from the ftp server

-49
+Necessary files imported from ftp server and placed in /srv/ftp x2